Table of Contents

 Many online schools are faith-based or follow a particular educational philosophy.
 Fees will vary depending on the school, but are significantly lower than those of private on campus schools.

-As with ‘regular’ school, there are government and private options for online school.
+As with ‘regular’ schools, there are government and private options for online school.

 Government schools of distance education